dltv/artist-security-researcher-hacker-privacy-surveillance/readme.md

 README
 ======================================

-*
-###Important links

-* This is a repo to gather writings and information about artist/security researcher/hacker writings (including code?) about privacy/surveillance
+*This is a Repository to to gather writings and information about artist/security researcher/hacker writings (including code?) about privacy/surveillance

 ###Possible Topics